 How we see things is important, but how we express ourselves is even more important.
 As a child, I didn’t express myself well.
 Over the years I have learned to speak my own truth, even if my experiences and circumstances are emotionally difficult to talk about.

 And although I call a spade a spade, my version is more palatable.
 Although my life has been negative, I am choosing not to own, see or live my life that way now.
 I tend not to sugar coat my experiences either.

-I also choose not to sugar coat my experiences either.
-What you read in my blog, is the way in which my experiences happened.
-Denial and wanting to see our circumstances differently doesn’t help.
-I believe we must all face our demons eventually if we want to live a successful life.
+What I write, is the way in which my experiences happened.
+Denial and wanting to see our circumstances differently don’t help.
+We must all face our demons eventually, if we want to live a successful life.

 How we speak the truth matters.
+It is part of the healing process.
 We can be truthful, frank and direct and find a different way to be, without being outspoken, rude or impolite.
-Unfortunately, though many of us may not strike the right balance.
-We’re often outspoken to the point of being hostile, frank, blunt and rude.
+Unfortunately, many of us do not strike the right balance.
+We may be outspoken to the point of being frank, blunt and rude.

-Of course, that depends on where we are in our own personal head space.
-As we go about life, we tend to mirror outwardly what we feel inside.
+That depends on where we are in our own personal head space.
+As we go about life, we may mirror outwardly what we feel inside.
 When confronted by someone who is on the receiving end of the way we are instead of being honest, we tend to refute it and march it straight back.